Guide

 Business Relief (BR) is an established relief from Inheritance Tax.
 By purchasing shares in a company that qualifies for Business Relief, you could potentially reduce your Inheritance Tax liability.

 This is contingent on the type of business asset and how long you own the shares for.
-Shares in Business Relief qualifying companies, if held for a minimum of two years, and at time of death, should be eligible for 100% inheritance tax relief.
+Shares in Business Relief qualifying companies, if held for a minimum of two years, and at time of death, could be eligible for 100% inheritance tax relief.

 A brief history and functionality of Business Relief